WinVector/rquery/README.md

       "probability"
      FROM (
       SELECT
-       "probability" AS "probability",
        "subjectID" AS "subjectID",
-       "surveyCategory" AS "diagnosis"
+       "surveyCategory" AS "diagnosis",
+       "probability" AS "probability"
       FROM (
        SELECT * FROM (
         SELECT
-         "probability",
          "subjectID",
          "surveyCategory",
+         "probability",
          row_number ( ) OVER (  PARTITION BY "subjectID" ORDER BY "probability" DESC, "surveyCategory" ) AS "row_number"
         FROM (
          SELECT